sharunkumar/janitor/README.md

 2. a `janitor.toml` file would be created in your downloads directory
 3. update the toml file with patterns and destinations - examples entry can be used as reference - patterns are comma separated tuples

-fun fact: this is my first ever rust app

 ## Configuring Auto Start/Restart with SystemD (Not available on Windows)

 ```bash